tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 re-emission process occurs isotropically as well, the same directional sampling as described above is used.
 Energy conservation again dictates how the packet energy after the line interaction event is determined.
-The important difference is the assignment of the post interaction frequency.
+The important difference is the assignment of the post-interaction frequency.
 This depends on the selected line interaction mode (see :doc:`Line Interaction Modes
 <lineinteraction>`).